kolkko/Point-And-Click-Game-Sample/README.md

 As you move the mouse over items that can be selected they will become highlighted.
 When you click on an object it will remain highlighted until you click a second object to use it with.
-The text will tell you if the match was correct.
+The text will tell you if the match was correct and the objects will return to their unhighlighted state.

 <img src="readme_img1.PNG"/>

-In this example there are only two objects, to demonstrate the functionality: a key and a keyhole.
-When you click either object and then the other, the result will be correct and the objects will return to their unhighlighted state.
+In this example there are three objects, to demonstrate the functionality: a key, a keyhole and a feather.
+If you select the key and the keyhole, the result will be correct.
+If you select the feather and either other object, the result will be incorrect.

 ## File Structure